sabrisk/sabrisk/README.md

 ##### Fun Facts
 - I enjoy a little hand tool woodworking
 - I think I like chocolate more than most people
-- I'm a sucker for a romantic comedy anime
+- I'm a sucker for a good romantic comedy anime
 - **Hobbies**: anime, gym, building things